 If the circumstances of your separation are temporary, the IRS will consider you married for tax purposes.
 Qualifying temporary separations include military deployment, staying in a medical treatment facility or going to college.

 Second, you need to have paid more than half the costs of keeping up a home for the year.
 That includes your rent or mortgage payment, property taxes, utilities, repairs, maintenance and groceries.
 You can’t include things like clothing, life insurance or transportation.
 Receiving child support or alimony doesn’t prevent you from claiming head of household as long as you’re paying more than 50% of your household costs from your own income or savings.

 The child also needs to be under the age of 19 (or under the age of 24 if a full-time student).
 You can also claim these relatives as your qualifying dependent if the person is permanently and totally disabled, regardless of age.
 If the dependent, though, is a sibling, he or she must be younger than you and their gross income must be less than $4,700.

 Other non-child qualifying dependents include a parent, step parent, niece, nephew, aunt, uncle and daughter-, son-, mother- or father-in-law.
 Note that you can claim a parent as your dependent even if the parent doesn’t live with you, as long as you pay for half the costs of their home, including if they live in a nursing home.
 The same is true for a child who is away at college.
 Again, they cannot have gross incomes in excess of $4,300.

 Head of household filers also benefit from a higher standard deduction.
-For the 2020 tax year, the deduction for single filers is $12,400, but it climbs to $18,650 for those filing head of household.
+For the 2021 tax year, the deduction for single filers is $12,550, but it climbs almost 50% more to $18,800 for those filing head of household.
 Deductions reduce your taxable income for the year, which can bring your tax bill down or bump up the size of your refund.

 Can I File as Head of Household If I Live With My Significant Other?